ErwinLutke/UR-Interface/README.md

 returns 6 floats as a tuple in millimeters

 ## Vision Module
-The vision module contains the Camera class
+The vision module contains the Camera class.\
-Camera uses 2 threads to poll and view the stream
+Camera uses 2 threads to poll and view the stream.\
-It uses a lock to read a single frame for procesing
+It uses a lock to read a single frame for procesing.

 **Capture stream**